5 Things to Know About the macOS Big Sur 11.2.2 Update

 Apple’s released a new macOS Big Sur 11.2.2 update for Mac.

-macOS Big Sur 11.2.2 is another point release and it brings a fix that could prevent damage to your Mac.
+macOS Big Sur 11.2.2 is a point release and it brings a fix that could prevent damage to your Mac.
 It’s a small upgrade, but it’s an important one.

 With that in mind, we want to take you through everything there you need to know about the latest macOS Big Sur update for Mac.